Fallen Redwood Cave Map & Location

 Monkey Temple Ruin (Stairs of the Apes) Map & Location

-The Monkey Temple Ruin (also called The Monkey's Puzzle) is one of the easiest artifact grabs on the map — no traps, no lava, just harmless ape statues and a rock wall to break.
-Find the jungle lake, fly between the two tall mountains on its left side, and drop into the trees.
-You'll see a stairway leading underground.
-Head past the ape statues to the back of the tomb, break the rocks on the right side, and the Artifact of the Strong is right behind them.
+The Monkey Temple Ruin (also called The Monkey's Puzzle) was old Ragnarok's easiest artifact grab — no traps, no lava, just harmless ape statues and a rock wall to break.
+The temple still exists in ASA: find the jungle lake, fly between the two tall mountains on its left side, and drop into the trees to the stairway leading underground.
+In ASE the Artifact of the Strong sat behind the breakable rocks at the back of the tomb; in ASA, the evidence says that artifact moved to the Wyvern Cave — the temple remains as a quick explore-and-loot stop.

 Ice Dungeon (Frozen Dungeon) Map & Location